zevv/nim-memory/nim-memory.md

 ----

-=== The heap: managed pointers and the garbage collector
+=== The heap: traced references and the garbage collector

 In the previous sections we saw that pointers in Nim as returned by `addr()` are of the type `ptr T`, but we saw that `new` returns a `ref T`.